-Muslims around the world are celebrating Eid al- Fitr [eed uh l-fee-truh] on June 15 this year.
+Muslims around the world are celebrating Eid al- Fitr [eed uh l-fee-truh] today.
 The event is an important Islamic holiday marking the end of Ramadan, the holy month of daily fasting from food, water, and other worldly satisfactions.
 If you aren’t familiar with this holiday, read on as My Pope clues you in on what Eid is, and what it means to our Muslim brothers and sisters.

 It means “Festival of Breaking the Fast”